 Winter is soon approaching upon on us and with the colder weather comes the vaccine industry pushing their flu shots, again.
 By mid October we’re going to be bombarded with all the media hype telling us to get a flu shot!
 Ever wonder why, if the flu shot worked so well, people are revaccinated year after year?
 The CDC claims their vaccines work super well and that if vaccinated a person is immune from contracting the flu, and yet, in the same breath they let us know we need to be revaccinated.
 Huh?

-Vitamin C is one of the most essential vitamins.
+Vitamin C benefits go beyond what most people realize.
 According to the University of Maryland, evidence suggests that many Americans are deficient in this crucial vitamin.
 Vitamin C is one of the most recognized vitamins and has been for years.
-However today, with the most popular selling supplements being fish oil, multi vitamins, and vitamin D (according to an article in the L.A.
-Times,) many people are forgetting good ole’ vitamin C.
+However today, with the most popular selling supplements being fish oil, multi vitamins, and vitamin D many people are forgetting good ole’ vitamin C.

 Autumn is in the air.
 The cool, crisp air, football games, falling leaves, pumpkins and of course the signs sprouting up everywhere advertising the ‘flu vaccine.’
 And while autumn, winter, and the flu seem to go hand in hand there are steps you can take right now to protect yourself and loved ones from getting the flu this year.
 But beware – the flu vaccine isn’t the answer